petersem/dockerholics/README.md

 - <a href='https://hub.docker.com/r/linuxserver/nzbhydra2' target='_blank'>NzbHydra2</a>
  is a meta search application for NZB indexers, the "spiritual successor" to NZBmegasearcH, and an evolution of the original application NZBHydra.
 - <a href='https://hub.docker.com/r/linuxserver/prowlarr' target='_blank'>Prowlarr</a>
- is a indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps. **Recommended**
+ is a indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps. **(Recommended)**
 - <a href='https://hub.docker.com/r/linuxserver/nzbget' target='_blank'>NzbGet</a>
-- <a href='https://hub.docker.com/r/linuxserver/nzbget' target='_blank'>NzbGet</a>
+- <a href='https://hub.docker.com/r/linuxserver/sabnzbd' target='_blank'>Sabnzbd</a>
+ makes Usenet as simple and streamlined as possible by automating everything we can.
 - <a href='https://hub.docker.com/r/linuxserver/nzbget' target='_blank'>NzbGet</a>
 - <a href='https://hub.docker.com/r/linuxserver/nzbget' target='_blank'>NzbGet</a>